 Here's a roundup of your Disneyland food options:

-Low-Cost Places to Eat in Disneyland
+Low-Cost Places to Eat

 If you look around, you can find places at Disneyland to eat for less.
-Prices and offerings change so often that giving you a list would likely frustrate you more than no list at all, but these tips will help you find something within your budget:
+Prices and offerings change so often that giving you a list would likely frustrate you more than no list at all, but these tips will help you find something within your budget.

 Walk-up, counter-service spots have the lowest prices.
 And the fewest frills.
 Try Bengal Barbecue (across from the Indiana Jones ride), Royal Street Veranda (New Orleans Square), Stage Door Cafe (near the riverboat boarding area) or Tomorrowland Terrace.
 The corn dog cart on Main Street USA next to the Plaza Inn is a good place to get something quick and tasty, but only for meat eaters.